-Merton Miller and Franco Modigliani supported the view that the value of a company is determined by its basic earning power and its risk class.
+Merton Miller and Franco Modigliani have supported the view that the value of a company is determined by its basic earning power and its risk class.
 According to them, the value of a company depends on asset investment policy, but not on how the company's earnings are split between dividends and retained earnings.
-This view, referred to as the MM "Dividend Irrelevance" theorem.